60-6/atlas/readme.md

 'default_commands' run when calling atlas without any arguments.

-'update_interval' is how often atlas asks you to upgrade, in days.
+'update_interval' is how often atlas asks you to update, in days.

 'cache_limit' is the package cache size limit before atlas asks you to clear it, in gb.